astronomer/docs/astro/install-gcp.md

 description: Get started on Astro by creating your first Astro Cluster on Google Cloud Platform (GCP).
 ---

-## Overview

-This guide provides steps for getting started with Astro on Google Cloud Platform (GCP).
-Below, you'll find instructions for how to complete the Astro install process, including prerequisites and the steps required for our team to provision resources in your network.
+This is where you'll find instructions for completing the Astro installation process, including prerequisites and the steps required for our team to provision resources in your network.

 At a high-level, we'll ask that you come prepared with a new Google Cloud project.
 From there, you can expect to: